hbctraining/main/registrations/AllFunders_Shell_for_Bioinformatics.md

 This is one of our basic [workshops](https://hbctraining.github.io/main/), and has **NO prerequisites** and no prior programming experience is required.

-This workshop is a prerequisite for advanced [workshops](https://hbctraining.github.io/main/#advanced-topics) including the upcoming  Understanding Chromatin biology (with a guest speaker!)
-(ChIP-seq/ATAC-seq) and Variant Calling as well as Introduction to bulk RNA-seq I.
+This workshop is a prerequisite for advanced [workshops](https://hbctraining.github.io/main/#advanced-topics) including the upcoming  Investigating Chromatin Biology using ChIP-seq and CUT&RUN (with a guest speaker!) and Variant Calling as well as Introduction to bulk RNA-seq I.

 ---